wallarm/product-documentation/docs/latest/updating-migrating/older-versions/separate-postanalytics.md

 --8<-- "../include/waf/installation/all-in-one-postanalytics.md"

+### Step 5: Update API port

+--8<-- "../include/waf/upgrade/api-port-443.md"

-### Step 5: Upgrade the NGINX-Wallarm module on a separate server
+### Step 6: Upgrade the NGINX-Wallarm module on a separate server

 Once the postanalytics module is installed on the separate server, [upgrade its related NGINX-Wallarm module](nginx-modules.md) running on a different server.

 !!! info "Combining upgrade methods"
     Both manual and automatic approaches can be used to upgrade the related NGINX-Wallarm module.

-### Step 6: Re-connect the NGINX-Wallarm module to the postanalytics module
+### Step 7: Re-connect the NGINX-Wallarm module to the postanalytics module

 --8<-- "../include/waf/installation/all-in-one-postanalytics-reconnect.md"

-### Step 7: Check the NGINX‑Wallarm and separate postanalytics modules interaction
+### Step 8: Check the NGINX‑Wallarm and separate postanalytics modules interaction

 --8<-- "../include/waf/installation/all-in-one-postanalytics-check.md"

-### Step 8: Remove old postanalytics module
+### Step 9: Remove old postanalytics module

 --8<-- "../include/waf/installation/all-in-one-postanalytics-remove-old.md"